286897655/trace-out/README.md

 `PRETTY_OUTPUT_OFF` - turn pretty_output off.

 `PRETTY_OUTPUT_WIDTH` - width, to which output is wrapped (actually only a thread header and memory output are wrapped).
-Default is 79.
+This macro overrides value returned by `<redirection_namespace>::width()` function.
+Default value for standard output is 79.

 `PRETTY_OUTPUT_INDENTATION` - string, that is used as an indentation for the actual output.
-Default is `"    "` (4 spaces).
+Default value is `"    "` (4 spaces).

 `PRETTY_OUTPUT_NO_OUTPUT_SYNC` - disables output syncronization.
 Read details in the [Notes](#notes) section.

-`PRETTY_OUTPUT_REDIRECTION` - namespace, that contains overridden printing routines.
+`PRETTY_OUTPUT_REDIRECTION` - namespace, that contains overridden redirection routines.